ccat-2018.jpg

 • and project or organizational challenge.

 Teams of judges from the for-profit and non-profit sectors will schedule one-hour site visits with applicants to learn more about the submitted projects and programs.
-The CNDA applicant interviews will take place on Feb 9 or Feb 10, 2023.
+The CNDA applicant site visits will take place on Feb 14 or Feb 15, 2024.
 Applications and information from the site visits are provided to the Awards Committee who reviews all information and makes the selection.
-Winners will be notified by early March 2023.
+Winners will be notified by early March 2024.

 perspectives-2006.jpg